Malaysian PM Najib says no plans to cut diplomatic ties with North Korea

 - Posted 08 Mar 2017 11:15

-KUALA LUMPUR: Malaysia has no plans to cut diplomatic ties with North Korea after a rise in tensions that led to reciprocal travel bans after the half-brother of the North's leader was killed in Kuala Lumpur, Prime Minister Najib Razak said on Wednesday.
+KUALA LUMPUR: Malaysia has no plans to cut diplomatic ties with North Korea after a rise in tensions that led to reciprocal travel bans after the man believed to be the half-brother of the North's leader was killed in Kuala Lumpur, Prime Minister Najib Razak said on Wednesday (Mar 8).

 "We are a country that's friendly to them," Najib told parliament.